 Most cafés, bars and restaurants have some kind of pricing strategy, but it’s just the first step in the field of Revenue Management.
 A more structured – and less gut-influenced approach can prove highly beneficial.

-What’s the first step for a small café or restaurant that wishes to become better at Revenue Management?
+What’s the first step for a small café or restaurant that wants to become better at Revenue Management?

-− First you need to take a look at your point-of-sale system.
+First, you need to take a look at your point-of-sale system.
 Start by running the reports to see exactly what you sold at lunch or dinner.
-What did you sell the most?
+What did best?
 What were the top 20% items and how profitable were they?
 Then take a look at your competitors.
 Who are they and what are they offering, at what price?

 And what if the competitors have lower prices?

 Remember that price is just one component.
 If the customers come for price only, then that’s a problem.
 If you have similar pricing to your competitors, take a look at the online reviews.
 What do their customers think?
 How are they different from you and what can you do to stand out?

 You should know what a meal costs to serve one person, including costs for staff, rent and ingredients.